kshirish/m-f-website/README.md

-# Professional Mortgage Brokerage Website
+# My Choice Mortgage and Finance

-This is a code bundle for Professional Mortgage Brokerage Website.
+This is a code bundle for My Choice Mortgage and Finance.
 The original project is available at https://www.figma.com/design/XCEFBKq8fYwuRxLGwyQSTx/Professional-Mortgage-Brokerage-Website.

 ## Running the code